ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Then you can use the Verify API from, for example, an MVC Controller.
 The API allows you to send in the content of the QR-code and responds with the verification details.

-In the example below the client (HTML/JS for example) have already decoded the QR-code.
+In the example below the client (HTML/JS for example) has already decoded the QR-code.

 ```csharp
 public class VerifyRequestModel